Fair Value Measurements and Available for Sale Investments

 Number of securities with unrealized losses

-As of December 31, 2025 and 2024, the Company classified $22.2 million and $25.3 million, respectively, of assets with original maturities of three months or less as cash and cash equivalents.
+As of December 31, 2024 and December 31, 2023, the Company classified $25.3 million and $25.2 million, respectively, of assets with original maturities of 90 days or less as cash and cash equivalents.

 At each reporting date, the Company performs an evaluation of impairment to determine if any unrealized losses are due to credit-related factors.
 The Company records an allowance for credit losses when unrealized losses are due to credit-related factors.
 Factors considered when evaluating available-for-sale investments for impairment include the severity of the impairment, changes in underlying credit ratings, the financial condition of the issuer, the probability that the scheduled cash payments will continue to be made and the Company’s intent and ability to hold the investment until recovery of the amortized cost basis.
-The Company does not intend to sell these debt securities that are in an unrealized loss position, and it is not more likely than not that the Company will be required to sell these debt securities before recovery of their amortized cost bases, which may be at maturity.
-Based on the credit quality of the debt securities, and the Company’s estimates of future cash flows to be collected from those securities, the Company believes the unrealized losses are not credit losses.
-As of December 31, 2025 and 2024, there were no material declines in the market value of the Company's available-for-sale investments due to credit-related factors.
+The Company intends and has the ability to hold its investments in unrealized loss positions until their amortized cost basis has been recovered.
+As of December 31, 2024 and 2023, there were no material declines in the market value of the Company's available-for-sale investments due to credit-related factors.

 Estimated